jenwin/Fraud-Risk-Analysis-Visualization/README.md

   - Fraud is not evenly distributed over time.
 Certain hours have heavier fraud activity.

 **Fraud Detection System**
-  - The rule flags nearly `62%` of fraudulent transactions, demonstrating it can detect majority of fraud cases based on large transaction amounts.
+  - The rule detects nearly `62%` of fraudulent transactions, demonstrating it can identify majority of fraud cases based on large transaction amounts.
   - About `27%` of all transactions are flagged, but only a small fraction are actually fraudulent.
-High false alarm rates can overwhelm investigators and delay transactions, negatively affecting customer experience.
+High false alarms and legitimate transactions can overwhelm investigators and cause delays, negatively affecting customer experience.
   - Although the detection rate is high, `438` fraud cases go unnoticed, creating financial and reputational risks.
   - The current method relies solely on a transaction amount threshold, which doesn’t effectively capture complex fraud patterns or smaller fraudulent transactions.